-Are you a graduate student at UNC interested in sharing your experiences of applying to graduate school?
+Are you interested in sharing your experiences of applying to graduate school?
 Do you wish you had access to a knowledgeable resource during your own application process?
 If so, the Pre-Graduate Educational Advising Program (PGEAP) is your chance to share your valuable insights with undergraduate students interested in attending graduate school.
-As a volunteer you will gain unique advising, mentoring, and promotional experience that will enhance your professional development.
+As a volunteer you will gain unique advising, mentoring, and administrative experience that will enhance your professional development.

-We are open throughout the summer, but hours will be variable.
+We have varying hours during the summer you can check on Handshake.
 See below for instructions on making an appointment.

 The Pre-Graduate Education Advising Program advises undergraduate students considering a graduate degree in the sciences, humanities, social sciences and some professional arenas.
 We help clarify the differences in gaining and utilizing a Doctoral vs. a Master's degree and what opportunities a terminal degree may offer.
 The Program is primarily responsible for helping students understand what their next steps are in researching and applying to graduate programs, so that they can move forward independently and effectively.
 Our advisors are all current graduate students who can give undergraduates a firsthand sense of the graduate school experience.
 Whatever year you are in and whatever stage of thinking about graduate school you may be at, we are here to help you.
 We give basic information to the following kinds of questions: